JimmyPun610/Plugin.XF.TouchID/README.md

 Tested on iOS with Touch Id and Android 8.1 with Touch Id

-If you think this is good, please give a star to me.

 # Nuget installation
 - Install to your Xamarin Project
 ```